-Archive & Data Delivery: After each SB has been successfully observed, the data will be calibrated, reduced and quality assured by ALMA/ARC staff and deposited into the ALMA Science Archive, available from the Science Portal, where they may be retrieved by observers.
+Archive & Data Delivery: After each SB has been successfully observed, the data will be calibrated, reduced and quality assessed by ALMA/ARC staff and deposited into the ALMA Science Archive, available from http://almascience.org/documents-and-tools/latest/alma-technical-handbook the Science Portal, where they may be retrieved by observers.
 ALMA data have a one-year proprietary period from the date when they are placed in the ALMA Science Archive and made available to the PI.
 Archived data products include the raw and calibrated visibilities, telescope logs, relevant data reduction scripts, and reference images and cubes.